-During Discovery, we begin to either materialize concepts into specific user journeys and stories, or formalize specific requirements you already have in mind.
+During Discovery, we begin to materialize concepts into specific user journeys and stories and formalize specific requirements you already have in mind.
 Depending on your needs, these may take the form of stories, wireframes, visual concepts, use cases, or more technical models.

 We tend to do more up-front thinking and planning than other agile shops, because we strongly believe it reduces risk, establishes overall expectations, and gives our clients what they need to make the right decisions.
 A LightWave® Discovery:

 - organizes a set of use cases in priority order, which are used to develop the “Minimum Viable Product” (MVP), a scope control mechanism important at the “blue sky” stage